sconemad/unicorn-scroller/README.md

 # unicorn-scroller

-A scrolling information display using a Rasperry Pi and a Pimoroni Unicorn Hat.
+A scrolling information display for the Pimoroni Unicorn HAT/PHAT on Raspberry Pi.
 By Andrew Wedgbury <wedge@sconemad.com>

 ## Setup